So, now its Dr. Seuss?

 But you do NOT, I repeat, do NOT, have the right to destroy that creator’s ability to earn a living – either with their works or at an unrelated job – simply because you’ve got your knickers in a knot.
 No one died and made you God.
 So stop acting like it.

-I don’t engage in the practice – despite what Jabba The Hut’s stunt double and his horde of 770 vile-smelling Chinese Web Bots would like to claim to the contrary.
+I don’t engage in the practice.
 I despise the practice whole-heartedly.
-But I do find it amusing when Jabba’s stunt double whips up the bots and sends them out to try to “cancel” me.
+But I do find it amusing when they try to “cancel” me.
 My website host simply chuckles and flushes their complaints unseen.
-I’ve taken to putting Can’t Be Cancelled in my Twitter handle just to tweak them a little.
 The same goes for Larry Correia and several others they’ve targeted over the past few years.

 But others aren’t so fortunate.
 Others have been cancelled, deplatformed, terminated from their related and unrelated jobs.
 It is wrong and it has to stop.
 So does the banning of books.
 In the entire history of mankind, it has never gone well for any entity or person who has attempted to burn books, and in some cases, even the people themselves.
 One reaction I noticed after today’s announcement of a Wokian victory, came from a Blue Check Mark on Twitter.